 It's early in the morning.
-A man carrying his wife on a bicycle applies instant breaks in front of a hut, in a fishing village.
+A man carrying his wife on a bicycle applies instant breaks in front of a hut situated in a fishing village.
 This doesn't go well with his wife who was sitting on the crossbar.
 She chides him for being inconsiderate of her by not bringing the bicycle to a gentle stop.
 Chume defends himself by stating she didn't give him enough notice to stop in front of the hut.

-She asks for her things including a stool, a mat and some prepared food in two saucepans.
+Limping, after alighting from the bicycle, she asks for her things including a stool, a mat and some prepared food in two saucepans.
 She sets the stool near the door of the hut.

-During the service, the boy carrying the drum is seeing running from one side of the open church to the other side.
+During the service, Jero sees a young boy carrying a drum running from one side of the open church to the other side.
 Behind him is a woman chasing him.
-Jero stops him to ask him why he's being pursued by the woman.
+Jero stops the boy to ask him why he's being pursued by the woman.
 The boy replies he's done nothing wrong.
 He's only drumming (as a means of begging for alms) but the woman told him he's doing that to abuse (insult) her father.

 A few minutes later, the woman is seeing carrying the drums while the boy is in tow, begging her to return his drums.
 Brother Jero arrives at the church, his clothes torn, and his face bleeding.

 The worshippers are told to return in the evening.
 After the worshippers have left, Jero gives Chume permission to beat his wife.